 Guardianship is the process whereby a person obtains the power to make decisions on behalf of another adult.
 In most situations, this involves a senior citizen who can no longer meet their own needs.
-However, a guardianship may also be necessary when an adult with physical or mental limitations requires help with their day-to-day needs.
+However, guardianship may also be necessary when an adult with physical or mental limitations requires help with their day-to-day needs.

-Obtaining a guardianship is rarely simple.
-Courts must always weigh the rights of the proposed ward and against their need for help.
+Obtaining guardianship is rarely simple.
+Courts must always weigh the rights of the proposed ward against their need for help.
 At the same time, the court will evaluate the potential guardian’s ability to serve in their role as well as their motivations for doing so.

-If you are considering petitioning a court for guardianship powers, a dedicated trust and estates attorney may be able to help.
-A Kernersville guardianship lawyer could explain the legal process, what you will need to prove, take the lead in submitting paperwork to the court, and present a powerful case before a judge.
+If you are considering petitioning a court for guardianship powers, we understand how difficult this decision can be.
+Our Kernersville guardianship lawyer could explain the legal process, what you will need to prove, take the lead in submitting paperwork to the court, and present a powerful case before a judge.
 At Apple Payne Law, our team is dedicated to helping families navigate life’s important decisions.
 Contact us now to discuss your needs.

 The goal of empowering a guardian is to ensure that vulnerable adults receive the support they need.
 North Carolina General Statute §35A-1241 gives guardians broad authority to control bank accounts, sign legal documents such as leases on behalf of a ward, and submit applications for government benefits.
-A family lawyer in Kernersville could offer more insight about how a guardian can help their ward legally, financially, and with everyday living.
+A Kernersville estate planning attorney could offer more insight into how a guardian can help their ward legally, financially, and with everyday living.

 Guardians have significant means to control the lives of their wards.
 Because of this, courts will only grant guardianship powers if the potential guardian proves that the arrangement is necessary for the wellbeing of the potential ward.
 This usually requires evidence of a physical or mental condition that leaves a potential ward unable to care for their own needs.